tqtezos/minter-sdk/packages/minter-contracts/ligo/src/minter_collection/ft/README.md

 The code in this file manages the aspects of the contract described by the [FA2 Token Standard](https://gitlab.com/tzip/tzip/-/blob/master/proposals/tzip-12/tzip-12.md).
 These include the entrypoints `transfer`, `balance_of`, `update_operators`.
 Refer to this standard for more details.

+- NOTE: The `transfer` entrypoint assumes that tokens are minted as they are in the `Mint_tokens` entrypoint, with updates to `token_metadata`.
+If tokens are to be minted manually at contract origination, the contract originator has to take care to update the `token_metadata` big_map with the minted tokens on top of updating the ledger.

 ## [FA2 Multi FT Token Manager](fa2_multi_ft_token_manager.mligo) (MANAGER)

 ### TOKEN_MANAGER